 The serene estate offers a relaxed atmosphere, where the food is a celebration of French cuisine.
-Orangerie’s Morning and Afternoon High Tea is an indulgent affair with a selection of freshly baked pastries and sandwiches accompanied by a glass of Le Lude’s award-winning MCC.
+Orangerie’s daily Morning and Afternoon High Tea is an indulgent affair with a selection of freshly baked pastries and sandwiches accompanied by a glass of Le Lude’s award-winning MCC.

+Foliage has been on the Franschhoek restaurant scene for a while.
 When chef Chris Erasmus opened Foliage in 2014, foodies were more than ready to tuck into his wild and whimsical dishes.
 In the South African culinary scene, Chris has garnered an excellent reputation as a forager.
 Chris creates exciting dishes from herbs, fruits and roots that he has collected from the wild.